Phaseout of LIBOR: Navigating the Final Stages, Implementing Alternative Reference Rates, and Fallback Language

 - Supplemental recommendations made in response to "hard" end dates for LIBOR

-- Recently passed NY legislation designed to smooth transition for certain legacy contracts
+- Recently passed NY legislation and proposed federal legislation designed to smooth transition for tough legacy contracts

 The panel will review these and other key issues: